 How does Single Touch Payroll work?

-STP will require you to have your payroll transaction data transferred to the ATO each time your employees are paid.
+STP will require you to have your payroll information transaction data transferred to the ATO each time your employees are paid.
 This will require you to use a Payroll consulting service that will transmit the data to and from the ATO on your behalf.

 This payroll or reporting system must be STP Compliant, so that each pay cycle you can report the following items to the ATO: